 For more information about the incident response, visit www.stsimonssoundincidentresponse.com.

-As the incident response team works to remove the partially submerged vessel, some debris, oil, and oily products may be released into the water.
 Conditions can change rapidly; if you see a sheen of oil on the surface of the water or see floating debris in the water or sand, do not swim or fish in the area.
 Take precautions when walking on the beach as well.

 The public health advisory status may be lowered or elevated based on new information from responders and results of ongoing water quality tests.
 Monitor this web page for the latest advisory status, as this page will be updated as the situation changes.